 GeneCards Summary for ADD3 Gene

-ADD3 (Adducin 3 (Gamma)) is a Protein Coding gene.
-Diseases associated with ADD3 include inherited congenital spastic tetraplegia and dyscalculia.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include actin binding and structural constituent of cytoskeleton.
+ADD3 (Adducin 3) is a Protein Coding gene.
+Diseases associated with ADD3 include Cerebral Palsy, Spastic Quadriplegic, 3 and Cerebral Palsy.
+Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include actin binding and calmodulin binding.
 An important paralog of this gene is ADD2.

 Membrane-cytoskeleton-associated protein that promotes the assembly of the spectrin-actin network.
-Binds to calmodulin
+Plays a role in actin filament capping (PubMed:23836506).
+Binds to calmodulin.